ga-curriculum/intro-to-asynchronous-programming/async-await/README.md

 ## Asynchronous code and the challenge with callbacks

-Developers will often nest several functions when they must perform multiple asynchronous operations that depend on one another.
+Developers will often nest several functions in order to perform multiple asynchronous operations that depend on one another.
 However, when callbacks need to call functions that also accept callbacks, it leads to deeply nested structures.
 This is known as "callback hell" or the "pyramid of doom".
-The resulting code becomes hard to read and debug.
+The resulting code becomes harder to read and more difficult to debug.

-To see an example, let's create two more files similar to the `test.txt` file we created before.
+To see an example, let's create two more files similar to the `test.txt` file we created before:

 ```bash
 touch test2.txt test3.txt